 Water companies in England and Wales have a statutory requirement to prepare a WRMP every five years and this has been described above in Section 1.
-South Staffs Water's WRMP24 consultation programme commenced in April 2021 and will continue as the WRMP24 continues to be finalised.
-The draft WRMP24 was published for formal public consultation between November 2022 and February 2023.
+South Staffs Water's WRMP24 consultation programme commenced in April 2021 and on the 21 August 2024, the Secretary of State gave South Staffs Water permission to publish their final WRMP24 including associated environmental assessments.